Firstfruit Ventures

 Grant Programs

-FIRSTFRUIT VENTURES operates through trustee-directed grant-making rather than formal grant programs with published guidelines.
-The charity makes grants to other charities and not-for-profit organizations working in their priority areas.
-Specific grant amounts and program details are not publicly disclosed.
+FIRSTFRUIT VENTURES operates through trustee-directed grant-making rather than formal grant programmes with published guidelines.
+The charity makes grants to other charities and not-for-profit organisations working in their priority areas.
+Specific grant amounts and programme details are not publicly disclosed.

 Application Method: No public application process; grants appear to be awarded through trustee discretion and existing relationships.